-In times like these, I think it’s important that we see the importance of meditation and its benefits to mental health.
+It’s important that we see the importance of meditation and its benefits to mental health.

 We are all so focused on staying physically healthy that we’ve forgotten that taking care of our mental and spiritual health is just as important.

 Before I dive deep into the process of meditation, it’s important to discuss what meditation is exactly.